Global LMS. What does that term mean to you? Truth is, it means different things to different organizations.

-At its most basic level, a global LMS delivers learning content in English (or another single language) to all of its users, anywhere in the world.
-Due to the cloud, many U.S. LMS vendors offer this capability.
+At its most basic level, global LMS functionality delivers learning content in English (or another single language) to all of its users, anywhere in the world.
+With help from cloud technology, many U.S. LMS vendors offer this capability.
 They sell to global companies headquartered primarily in the U.S. and deliver the same content to everyone who uses the global LMS, wherever they are located globally.
 “Hey, we’re global,” they say, but that is not sufficient for many global organizations.

-There’s another truth about being a global LMS — it’s tough and usually impossible for learning platform vendors to fake.
+There’s another truth about global LMS functionality.
+It’s tough (usually impossible) for platform vendors to fake.
 That’s because global LMS requirements are much more expansive than just functionality.
 There are also technical and deployment issues, local implementation and support needs, varying security regulations and licensing and cost considerations.
 With so many critical factors in play, inexperienced and unqualified “global” vendors are rapidly exposed.

 In our recent webinar, we explored many issues that influence global LMS success beyond functionality.
 But below is a look at the three levels of sophistication you can expect to find in the global LMS marketplace: